 As we’ll see, there are pros and cons to gating content, but done right, it can make your content more appealing, help you to engage with your target audience, and result in better leads.

 In this guide, we’ll show you how to gate content for more engagement and conversions.
 We’ll share gated content best practices and examples, so you can use the content gating strategy effectively to improve marketing conversions, and drive leads and sales.
 We’ve seen amazing results from content locking, including one site that got 11,000 new subscribers in a month with a simple content upgrade.

 Case Study: See how this one digital agency used gated content to boost conversions by 62% and 2x their email list.

 Here’s a video tutorial if you want to skip right to implementation:

 For more details, just keep reading!

 Getting Started with Gated Content Marketing

-One common type of gated content is a blog post or article where you have to opt in to read the rest.
+One common type of locked content is a blog post or article where you have to opt-in to read the rest.
 It allows you to access some of the content, whetting your appetite for what comes next.
 You’ll see this type of content gate with messaging similar to “sign up to continue reading”.

-Aside from blog posts and articles, content you can gate includes:
+Aside from blog posts and articles, content you can lock includes:

 - Research reports